Rhea-Braithwaite/WalkWithYouApp/README.md

 Welcome to the Github Repo for our WalkWithYou App

 WalkWithYou was the product of a 10 week long hackathon that in the SEEDS DandiLyonn program.
-The Hackathon is a learning and collaborative project to teach participants about how to develop an app, from beginning to end.
+The Hackathon was a learning and collaborative project to teach participants about how to develop an app, from beginning to end.

 Much of the work that we did was front-end development, but in the future, we hope to work further on the back-end.